 Scientists are using a variety sophisticated technologies in an effort to help right whales survive—including sound.
 Since 2008 a network of 13 detection buoys has been listening for right whales round-the-clock in the crowded shipping corridors of Massachusetts Bay.
 Software on each buoy records and analyzes underwater sounds up to 5 nautical miles away.
 When the software detects the call of a right whale, it sends a message to staff at the Cornell Lab of Ornithology.
 They, in turn, alert ships in the area to slow down and watch out for whales.

 Commercial fishing gear can pose a major threat to right whales.
 As they feed, the whales sometimes get entangled in lines attached to gear at the ocean bottom.
+Every year about 50 North Atlantic right whales become entangled in fishing gear and about 83 percent of all whales have had at least one entanglement encounter.
 New types of fishing gear have been developed to diminish this danger.
 They include buoy lines with “weak links.”
 These lines automatically release when pressure is applied, preventing whales from becoming entangled.
+But despite these changes, the whales are still struggling to avoid gear.
+Since 2009, 58 percent of whale deaths are due to fishing gear entanglements, an increase from the 25 percent between 2000 and 2008.
 A network of scientific organizations has also been instrumental in coming to the aid of right whales that may have gotten entangled in fishing gear.